Archives January 2023

 Leaders often focus on communicating the end state’s vision and benefits when leading organizations through significant changes.
 However, many additional risks to a comprehensive change management plan should be considered.

-I have worked with many clients to help identify the risks and craft a strategy to address them – to arrive at the organization’s new end state faster.
+I have worked with many clients to help identify risks and craft strategies to address them—to arrive at the organization’s new end state faster.

 From my experience, here are the most common barriers to transformational change.